-6268 The IASB refers to three categories of information in financial statements:

-- (a) Category A: information specifically required by IFRS Standards; - (b) Category B: additional information necessary to comply with IFRS Standards (paragraphs 15, 17(c), 55, 85 and 112(c) of IAS 1); and - (c) Category C: additional information that is not in Category A or Category B. This includes information that is inconsistent with IFRS Standards and some non-financial information. - 6369 The IASB refers to 'non-IFRS information' as being limited to Category C above.
+- 64 The IASB refers to three categories of information in financial statements: - (a) Category A: information specifically required by IFRS Standards; - (b) Category B: additional information necessary to comply with IFRS Standards (paragraphs 15, 17(c), 55, 85 and 112(c) of IAS 1); and - (c) Category C: additional information that is not in Category A or Category B. This includes information that is inconsistent with IFRS Standards and some non-financial information. - 65 The IASB refers to 'non-IFRS information' as being limited to Category C above.
 The IASB observes that, because Category B can be interpreted so broadly, it could be difficult to determine whether some information falls within Category B or within Category C. Therefore, prohibiting the disclosure of additional information in Category C might be difficult to operationalise.
-Nevertheless, the IASB suggests that entities seek to minimise Category C information in the financial statements.
-The IASB also observes that it has previously concluded that prohibiting entities from disclosing immaterial information, which would fall under Category C, is not operational. - 6470 When non-IFRS information is included in the financial statements, a general disclosure standard should require that an entity: - (a) identify clearly such information as not being prepared in accordance with IFRS Standards and, if applicable, as unaudited; - (b) provide a list of such information, together with the statement of compliance with IFRS Standards; and - (c) explain why the information is useful and has been included in the financial statements.
-For information to be useful it must comply with the qualitative characteristics of financial information, i.e. it must be relevant and faithfully represented. - 6571 The IASB proposes that additional information provided in accordance with the requirements of IAS 1 (i.e. Category B information) should not be separately identified. - 6672 The IASB does not discuss whether to prohibit any specific Category C information from being included in the financial statements, or place any further restrictions on its inclusion.
+The IASB also observes that it has previously concluded that prohibiting entities from disclosing immaterial information, which would fall under Category C, is not operational. - 66 When non-IFRS information is included in the financial statements, a general disclosure standard should require that an entity: - (a) identify clearly such information as not being prepared in accordance with IFRS Standards and, if applicable, as unaudited; - (b) provide a list of such information, together with the statement of compliance with IFRS Standards; and - (c) explain why the information is useful and has been included in the financial statements.
+For information to be useful it must comply with the qualitative characteristics of financial information, i.e. it must be relevant and faithfully represented. - 67 The IASB proposes that additional information provided in accordance with the requirements of IAS 1 (i.e. Category B information) should not be separately identified. - 68 The IASB does not discuss whether to prohibit any specific Category C information from being included in the financial statements, or place any further restrictions on its inclusion.
 The IASB observes that it might want to consider additional restrictions applicable to information that is inconsistent with IFRS Standards, for example because it is measured on a different basis.
 The IASB seeks feedback on whether to prohibit or restrict the inclusion in the financial statements of any specific types of information.

-6773 Section 5 of the IASB DP discusses whether a general disclosure standard should describe how performance measures can be fairly presented in the financial statements.
-If information identified as non-IFRS information also fits the description of a performance measure, then the discussion in section 5 of the IASB DP will also apply.
+69 Section 5 of the DP discusses whether a general disclosure standard should describe how performance measures can be fairly presented in the financial statements.
+If information identified as non-IFRS information also fits the description of a performance measure, then the discussion in section 5 of the DP will also apply.